The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 Storefront is one such theme that is highly responsive and works well with mobile devices.
 It consists of an intuitive and modern layout.
 With the time you invest and your technical skill, you can make an attractive online store with WooCommerce.

-Shopify consists of more than 100 themes on its platform.
-Out of which, it has nine free and 90+ paid themes.
+Shopify consists of more than 800 themes on its platform.
+Out of which, it has 24 free and 950+ paid themes.
 All of these themes are highly responsive and offer various coloring options.
 These themes look modern and are suitable for a futuristic online store.

 The best thing about Shopify is that it gives the work of theme design to external web designers.
 Hence, you will see a wide variety of creative and stunning designs for your store.